papiodesu/leptos_book/src/view/03_components.md

         </button>
         <br/>
         // If you have this open in CodeSandbox or an editor with
-        // rust-analyzer support, try hovering over 「ProgressBar」,
+        // rust-analyzer support, try hovering over "ProgressBar",
-        // 「max」, or 「progress」 to see the docs we defined above
+        // "max」, or 「progress" to see the docs we defined above
         <ProgressBar max=50 progress=count/>
         // Let's use the default max value on this one
         // the default is 100, so it should move half as fast